LaxarJS/shop-demo/docs/tutorials/article_browser_widget.md

 # ArticleBrowserWidget and ArticleSearchBoxWidget
-At the moment the ShopDemo only displays a headline.
-It has no user interaction.
-To change this we extend the ArticleBrowserWidget to display a list of articles and allow to select one.
+By this time the ShopDemo only displays a headline.
+It provides no functionalities for user interaction.
+To change this we extend the ArticleBrowserWidget to display a list of articles and allow to selecting one.
 The selected article will be shown by the ArticleTeaserWidget which we will implement in next chapter.
 The ArticleBrowserWidget gets the list with the articles from the ArticleSearchBoxWidget.

-## Integration in the Application
+## Integration into the Application
 ![Step 1](img/step1.png)

 ## Appearance